alexandergofton/web-1/README.md

 Caragata, E. P., E. Rancès, L. M. Hedges, **A. W. Gofton**, K. N. Johnson, S. L. O'Neill, & E. A. McGraw, **2013**.
 Dietary Cholesterol Modulates Pathogen Blocking by *Wolbachia*. **PLOS Pathogens**.
 9 (6).

-## Education
-### Postgraduate
-#### PhD student, Murdoch University (2016-present)
-My doctoral research expolored the genetic diversity and epidemiology of unique Australian tick-borne potentially pathogenic bacteria.
-This work has involved the discovery and characterisation of seven new bacterial species (so far!), in the genera *Borrelia*, *Anaplasma*, *Ehrlichia*, and *Neoehrlichia*.
-We are known trying to resolve the epidemiology of these tick-borne bacteria, including establishing their marsupial wildife reserviours, tick-vectors, and whether they pose a health risk to people and animals.
-In addition I am developing techniques to sequence the metagenomes of these bacteria by selectivley enriching mixed tick DNA samples from microbes of interest.

-### Undergraduate
-#### Honours 1st Class in Genetics, Monash University (2011-2012)
-Honours thesis: Characterisation of *Wolbachia*-associated genomic DNA methylation changes in *Aedes aegypti*.

-#### Bachelor of Science (Genetics & Ecology), The University of Queensland (2008-2010)